How to Make Healthy Chia Pudding Recipe With Yogurt

 Diabetes-friendly: The fiber in chia seeds slows sugar absorption, reducing blood sugar rises.
 This dish is diabetic-friendly since it uses low-sugar yogurt and natural sweeteners.

-Heart health support: Omega-3 fatty acids and fiber work together to promote healthy cholesterol and cardiovascular function.
+Heart health support: Omega-3 fatty acids and fiber promote healthy cholesterol and cardiovascular function.

-Gluten-free option: Chia pudding is naturally gluten-free, making it a safe breakfast choice for those who have celiac disease or gluten intolerance.
+Gluten-free option: Chia pudding is naturally gluten-free, making it a safe breakfast choice for those with celiac disease or gluten intolerance.

 Bone health: The combination of calcium, magnesium, and protein promotes bone density and strength, making this pudding beneficial to individuals worried about osteoporosis.